martenj/rodeos/docs/source/intro_overview.rst

     An overview of the RODEOS system.
     Instruments write their data to a network share (*landing zone*).
-    The data is then imported (*ingested*) into the RODEOS iRODS serverer.
+    The data is then imported (*ingested*) into the RODEOS iRODS server.
-    Facility staff can use several interfaces to manage and share the data to facility customers that can use different interfaces to accessing the data.
+    Facility staff can use several interfaces to manage and share the data to facility customers that can use different interfaces to access the data.

 Instruments and other data generation processes (such as automated data post processing steps) write the data to a particular folder for the given instrument on network file shares (so-called *landing zones*).
 These landing zones are monitored by automated import (so-called *ingest*) processes.